nathanpen/bitcoinfaucet/README.md

 # Bitcoin Faucet

-You will need a bitgo developer account with an active access token, passphrase, and walletId The wallet will need funds to pay for the transactions
+You will need a bitgo developer account with an active access token, passphrase, and walletId.
+The wallet will need funds to pay for the transactions

 ##Setup